raspberrypilearning/quiz-time/en/step_6.md

 ### Hide all questions

-You need to make each question appear it is needed.
+You need to make each question appear when it is needed.

 First, you need to hide all of them.